 - Segmentation and targeting: user attributes, lifecycle triggers, device

-- AI-assisted qualitative analysis: theme detection, sentiment scoring, plain-language querying
+- AI-assisted qualitative analysis: theme detection, sentiment scoring

 - Workflow and loop-closing: alerts, routing, follow-up support